 "From an obscure passage in the Bible when a Roman soldier plucks a curious observer from a straining crowd lining the road to Golgotha and directs him to share the burden of an exhausted Christ by helping him carry his cross the final distance to his crucifixion, author John Smelcer generates a contrapuntal dialog as witness to the untold story of Simon.
 Simon, who became a believer.
 Simon, whose sons and grandsons through generations would protect and defend the truths and proofs inherent in their story . . .
 Smelcer’s tale does not come across as sermonizing, but as an internal dialog wherein he finds himself asking and answering — without being disingenuous — the same questions even the most devout will ask of themselves.
 In The Gospel of Simon, Smelcer explores the deplorable.
 In showing us a man who answered the call, he also shows us there is a righteous, if not religious, path forward, if only we allow ourselves to take it.
 Ragazine

-Click here to read the full, expanded interview between the author and W. P. Kinsella (Field of Dreams)
+Click here to read the full, expanded interview between the author and W. P. Kinsella (author of Field of Dreams)

 Click here to read an interview in the Ithaca Times